awsdocs/amazon-opensearch-service-developer-guide/doc_source/remote-reindex.md

 }
 ```

-If the remote domain is hosted inside a VPC, configure a proxy with a publicly accessible endpoint\.
-The proxy domain must have a certificate signed by a public certificate authority and not a self\-signed certificate\.
+If the remote domain is hosted inside a VPC and it does not have VPC\-level connectivity, configure a proxy with a publicly accessible endpoint\.
+The proxy domain must have a certificate signed by a public certificate authority \(CA\)\.
+Self\-signed or private CA\-signed certificates are not supported\.

 ## Remote Reindex with non\-Amazon ES Domains<a name="remote-reindex-nonesdomain"></a>